kumahq/kuma-website/docs/docs/0.6.0/documentation/overview.md

 ## Kubernetes mode

 When running on **Kubernetes**, Kuma will store all of its state and configuration on the underlying Kubernetes API Server, therefore requiring no dependency to store the data.
-Kuma will automatically inject the dataplane proxy `kuma-dp` on any Pod that belongs to a Namespace that includes the following annotation:
+Kuma will automatically inject the dataplane proxy `kuma-dp` on any Pod that belongs to a Namespace that includes the following label:

 ```
 kuma.io/sidecar-injection: enabled